projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 .. image:: ../images/ACRNlogo.png
    :align: center

-Alternatively, use the ``.. figure`` directive to include a picture with a caption and automatic figure numbering for your image, (so that you can say see :numref:`acrn-logo-figure`, by using the notation ``:numref:`acrn-logo-figure``` and specifying the name of figure)::
+The preferred alternative is to use the ``.. figure`` directive to include a picture with a caption and automatic figure numbering for your image, (so that you can say see :numref:`acrn-logo-figure`, by using the notation ``:numref:`acrn-logo-figure``` and specifying the name of figure)::